The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Things To Do Near Flagstaff, Arizona

-Not only are there fun things to do in Flagstaff, AZ, but there are heaps of attractions nearby that visitors can see on day trips from Flagstaff, AZ.
+Not only are there fun things to do in Flagstaff, but there are heaps of attractions nearby that you can see on day trips.

 Snow Blankets the Grand Canyon, AZ

-Top attractions at the GCNP include amazing hikes, scenic viewpoints and rafting trips.
-You will want to carefully plan your itinerary in order to make the most of your time at the Grand Canyon.
+Top attractions at GCNP include amazing hikes, scenic viewpoints and rafting trips.
+You will want to carefully plan your itinerary in order to make the most of your time.

-If you would rather leave the planning and driving to someone else, join the small-group tour to the Grand Canyon from Flagstaff for a full day of fun!
+If you would rather leave the planning and driving to someone else, join this small-group tour to the Grand Canyon from Flagstaff!

-Created 50,000 years ago when a meteor collided with Earth, the Meteor Crater is quite the sight!
-Visiting the mile-wide impact site – which measures 550-feet-deep – is one of the top-rated things to do near Flagstaff, AZ.
+Created 50,000 years ago, the Meteor Crater is quite the sight!
+Visiting the mile-wide impact site – which measures 550-feet-deep – is a top-rated thing to do near Flagstaff.

-Guests have several options for learning and exploring the Meteor Crater in Arizona.
-In addition to the air-conditioned viewing center, guests can opt for a better look from the outdoor observation decks, hop on one of the trails on their own or set off with a guide.
+In addition to the air-conditioned viewing center, you can opt for a better look from the outdoor observation decks, hop on one of the trails solo or set off with a guide.

-#21 Stand On The Corner in Winslow, Arizona
+#20 Stand on The Corner in Winslow, Arizona

-If you are looking for more fun things to see around Flagstaff and the Meteor Crater, then continue heading east to the small western town of Winslow, Arizona.
+If you are looking for more fun things to see around Flagstaff and the crater, then continue east to the small western town of Winslow.

-Once an important stop on the Santa Fe Railway and popular town along legendary Route 66, Winslow retains popularity today for it’s mention in the 1972 Eagles song, “Take It Easy.”
+Once an important stop on the Santa Fe Railway and legendary Route 66, Winslow retains popularity today for it’s mention in the 1972 Eagles song, “Take It Easy.”

-For an adrenaline fueled adventure, however, head to Clear Creek Reservoir for Clear Creek Winslow, AZ Cliff Jumping.
+For an adrenaline fueled adventure, head to Clear Creek Reservoir for cliff jumping.
 Other activities at Clear Creek are boating, kayaking, fishing and swimming.
-Clear Creek Rentals in Winslow can help visitors prepare for the adventure.

 Beautiful Red Rocks, Sedona, AZ, USA